 If you like working with people and want to improve their lives, teach one of your skills to others on Udemy.
 You’ll be selling people a viable skill instead of lip gloss — and there’s no fee to get started.

-Check out these great blogs for more information and inspiration on how to make money from home — and don’t forget to check with your boss to see if you could take your current job to your kitchen table!
+Check out these great blogs for more information and inspiration on earning an income from the comfort of your home — and don’t forget to check with your boss to see if you could take your current job to your kitchen table!